Fayetteville High School celebrated academic excellence at the annual AP Scholar Luncheon! 🎉

 #fpsteachloveinspire

-6 days ago, FPS Communications Dept
+about 2 months ago, FPS Communications Dept

 Northwest Arkansas’ RockEd visited John L Colbert Middle School to celebrate Women’s History Month in music!
 Students had a blast singing, clapping, and playing along while learning about influential women who have shaped the music industry.
 It was a fun and interactive way to celebrate the impact of women in music!